Aung San Suu Kyi: 2021 arrest

-On 1 February 2021, Aung San Suu Kyi was arrested and deposed by the Myanmar's military, along with other leaders of her National League for Democracy (NLD) party, after Myanmar's military declared the November 2020 general election results fraudulent.
+On 1 February 2021, Aung San Suu Kyi was arrested and deposed by Myanmar's military, along with other leaders of her National League for Democracy (NLD) party, after Myanmar's military declared the November 2020 general election results fraudulent.
 A 1 February court order authorised her detainment for 15 days, stating that soldiers searching her Naypyidaw villa had uncovered imported communications equipment lacking proper paperwork.
 Aung San Suu Kyi was transferred to house arrest on the same evening, and on 3 February was formally charged with illegally importing ten or more walkie-talkies.
 She faces up to three years in prison for the charges.
 According to The New York Times, the charge "echoed previous accusations of esoteric legal crimes (and) arcane offenses" used by the military against critics and rivals.
-As of 9 February, 2021, Aung San Suu Kyi continued to be held incommunicado, without access to international observers or legal representation of her choice.

 US President Joe Biden raised the threat of new sanctions as a result of the Myanmar's military coup.
-In a statement, the UN Secretary-General António Guterres believes "These developments represent a serious blow to democratic reforms in Myanmar."
-Volkan Bozkır, President of the UN General Assembly, also voiced his concerns, having tweeted "Attempts to undermine democracy and rule of law are unacceptable", and called for the "immediate release" of the detained NLD party leaders.

-On 1 April 2021, Aung San Suu Kyi was charged with the fifth offence in relation to violating the official secrets act.
-According to her lawyer, it is the most serious charge brought against her after the coup and could carry a sentence of up to 14 years in prison if convicted.
+On 1 April 2021, Aung San Suu Kyi was charged with the fifth offence in relation to violating the Official Secrets Act.
+According to her lawyer, it was the most serious charge brought against her after the coup and could have carried a sentence of up to 14 years in prison if convicted.
 On 12 April 2021, Aung San Suu Kyi was hit with another charge, this time "under section 25 of the natural disaster management law".
 According to her lawyer, it is her sixth indictment.
-She appeared in court via video link and now faces five charges in the capital Naypyidaw and one in Yangon.
+She appeared in court via video link and faced five charges in the capital Naypyidaw and one in Yangon.